christianwoehrle/apigateway-operator/README.md

 !!WIP

+This project defines a CustomResourceDefinition ApiGateway and an Operator that brings this CRD to life.

-The Apigateway Controller creates an Ingress for every apigateway.
+The Apigateway Operator creates an Ingress for every apigateway.
-The ingress controller handles traffic for every service, that has a label with then same name "XY" as specified in the ApiGateways attribute ServiceLabel.
+The ingress handles traffic for every service, that has a label with then same name "XY" as specified in the ApiGateways attribute ServiceLabel.